Google Search Essentials give the basics of what your content needs to earn more visibility on search results.

 It’s a simplified version of the Google Webmaster Guidelines and offers a great indication for businesses who want to improve their SEO.

-This guide will discuss the essential things you need to consider, and how you can use them to improve your online strategy.
+This guide will discuss the most important things you need to consider, and how you can use them to improve your online strategy.

 What Are Google Search Essentials?

 Google Search Essentials are Google’s new guidelines for site owners, released in October 2022.

 It is the simplified version of the Google Webmaster Guidelines that many businesses used across 20 years to improve their SEO.